theostoican/theostoican.github.io/_posts/2023-05-28-lagrangian.md

 $$\max_{\lambda} \min_{x} L(x, \lambda)$$

 This also means finding the saddle point of the Lagrangian.
 To see why this works, let us look at an example.
-To keep things simple, we will look at an optimization problem with one inequality constraint only (without loss of generality):
+To keep things simple, we will look at an optimization problem with one inequality constraint and one variable functions only (without loss of generality):

 $$\min_{x} f(x)$$